My Photography & Travel Guide to the Galapagos Islands (Ecuador)

 Transit Control Card (TCT)

 All visitors are required to obtain a Transit Control Card, which costs $20.
-This card is issued by the Galápagos Immigration authorities and is used to monitor the flow of tourists to the islands, aiding in the preservation of the delicate ecosystem.
-The TCT fee is typically paid at the airport before departing to the Galápagos.
+This card is issued by the Galápagos Immigration authorities and is used to monitor the flow of tourists to the islands, helping preserve the delicate ecosystem.
+The TCT fee is typically paid at the airport before departing for the Galápagos.

 Staying on a Ship vs. Santa Cruz Island